Leo-Malay/LEO-DB-TRUNK/README.md

-# LEO-DB - A Python based database software
+# LEO-DB - A Python based database software(NoSQL DB)

 -> Hello, I am Malay Bhavsar.
 I have developed a database software entirely written in pure Python.<br/><br/>
 -> It all started back on 7th September 2020, when I started learning about database.
 I didn't quiet undestood it.
 So I came up with a solution that why don't I make a database software of my own!
 Which can help me understand and learn together.<br/><br/>